There's no legal requirement to register copyright in the UK in order to obtain it.

 The University needs to obtain consent from guest speakers/performers to record, copy and make the recording available to students.

 It is important to obtain the correct level of consent.
+A Video Recording Form can be used to obtain consent from guest speakers/performers.
 Please contact us for advice.

 Audience members in recorded lectures